Amplituhedra for generic quantum processes via the TQNN representation of UQC: Introduction

 Diagram \eqref{comp-scat} raises an obvious question.
 All current evidence suggests that the Standard Model (SM) provides a correct description of most physical interactions in regimes where gravity can be ignored.
 Choosing a map $Q_S = Q_{\mathrm{SM}}$ should, therefore, allow us to represent $\mathcal{P}_M(t)$ for almost any system $M$ as SM scattering.
 The claim that Diagram \eqref{comp-scat} commutes is then the claim that for any computable $f$, a mapping $Imp$ exists that implements the computation of $f$ as SM scattering, i.e. that SM scattering implements UQC.
 From this perspective, the generation of magic-state resources that can enable quantum-computational advantage by accelerators \cite{white:24} is to be expected.

 Representing $\mathcal{P}_M(t)$ in planar $\mathcal{N}=4$ supersymmetric Yang-Mills (SYM) theory, and hence choosing $Q_S = Q_{\mathrm{SYM}}$ in Diagram \eqref{comp-scat}, raises a deeper question.
 As shown by Arkani-Hamed and Trnka~\cite{arkani:14}, scattering processes in SYM can be associated with subspaces -- {\em amplituhedra} -- of particular positive Grassmanians, from which their amplitudes can be computed without resort to off-shell excitations or perturbation theory.
 The claim that Diagram \eqref{comp-scat} commutes is, in this case, not only the claim that SYM scattering implements UQC, but also that any time-propagator $\mathcal{P}_M(t)$, associated with any quantum computation, for which the former is representable in SYM, has an associated amplituhedron from which its amplitudes can be computed; see \S \ref{implement} below for an explicit statement.
+Here, we address this second question from a general perspective.